-These spicy Halloumi Wraps filled with griddled halloumi and crispy chickpeas are seriously tasty!
-Served with a minty yoghurt sauce these spicy wraps are great for a quick vegetarian lunch or dinner!
+These spicy Halloumi Wraps filled with grilled halloumi and crispy chickpeas are seriously tasty!
+Served with a minty yoghurt sauce, they are great for a quick vegetarian lunch or dinner!

 - Halloumi - one block of halloumi cheese will be fine here, look for good quality halloumi, authentic Cypriot halloumi.
 I always use full-fat halloumi for these.